happygirlzt/JavaAlgorithms/README.md

 <2018-06-07 Thu>

-Dear there,

-This is my repo about the implemention of essential data structures and algorithms in Java.
-Even though I learned DSA three years ago, I still think I do not grasp it well.
-So, I prefer to use this chance to strengthen my programming skills with the Java language.

 # Asymptotic Notations
 ## Big-Theta
 The theta notation bounds a functions from above and below, so it defines exact asymptotic behavior.